 This is a cheaper solution than a two-way GPS communication system wherein communication is done in both ways with GPS satellites.
 This project uses only one GPS device and two-way communication is achieved using a GSM modem.
-GSM modem with a SIM card used here implements the same communication technique as in a regular cellphone.
+A GSM modem with a SIM card implements the same communication technology as a regular cellphone.

 1. You can locate your stolen vehicle easily using your mobile without any extra cost.

 2. It can be used for trucks carrying valuable goods, to keep track of the status of delivery and location of the truck at all times.

 3. The device ensures vehicle security and smooth fleet management.

 4. You can easily install it in any vehicle such as cars, boats, and motorbikes.
 An SMS will inform you whether the vehicle is stationary or on the move.

 5. You can also use it to keep tabs on your driver.
 It reduces vehicle abuse and ultimately results in significant cost savings for individuals, fleet owners, and the like.

 Before delving into the detailed working of the project, let’s discuss some basics of GPS and GSM technologies.